scvalex/ltc/docs/final.md

 Finally, some systems support storing any data types.
 The fine print is that only data types with some specific characteristics are
-supported: they usually have to be serializable, and their representations have to be finite\footnote{this usually rules out storing functions and infinite data types}.
+supported: they usually have to be serializable, and their representations have to be finite\footnote{This usually rules out storing functions and infinite values.}.

 Object databases are the most famous examples of systems that support storing any data type.
 For instance, ZODB, is capable of storing